jgmalcolm/jgmalcolm.github.io/_drafts/wikipedia-hacks.md

      title="With LighbBox enabled, clicking on an image immediately brings it up full screen.
 Any keypress or click returns you to the article.">
      <img src="/images/wikipedia-hacks-image.png"></a>
   <a href="/images/wikipedia-hacks-image-before.png" data-gallery="wiki"
-     title="With normal Wikipedia, clicking on an image takes you to a separate page for that file.
+     title="With default Wikipedia, clicking on an image takes you to a separate page for that file.
 You have to click a second time to see the full image."></a>
 </div>

 Link previews